skip navigation

 BCMC News

-Bradley County Medical Center is issuing an urgent appeal to the community for blood donations in its upcoming LifeShare Blood Drive scheduled for Friday, March 29 from 1 p.m. to 7 p.m.
-The blood drive will take place in the BCMC Rural Health Clinic parking lot, located across the street from the ER entrance at the hospital.
+Bradley County Medical Center is broadcasting an urgent appeal to the community for blood donations in its upcoming LifeShare Blood Drive scheduled for Thursday, May 30 from 1 p.m. to 7 p.m.
+The blood drive will take place in the LifeShare Bus that will be located the BCMC Rural Health Clinic parking lot, located across the street from the ER entrance at the hospital.

-Blood donations are down across the country as it’s hit a 20-year low so if you can donate, please swing by and give blood on March 29.
+Blood donations are down across the country as it has hit a 20-year low so if you can donate, please swing by and give blood on May 30.
 Potential donors can reserve a time slot online through the donor portal on www.lifeshare.org.
 You do not have to make an appointment as walk-ins are encouraged.
-Together, the Warren community can ensure that local hospitals have the necessary resources to provide quality healthcare when it matters most.
+All donors will receive a 40-ounce travel tumbler, while supplies last.

 <